Skip to main content

 Overview

 This page describes how to use Databricks external Source and Target gems to read from or write to tables.
 Only use an external Source and Target gem when Databricks is not the configured SQL warehouse connection.
-Otherwise, use the Table gem.
+Otherwise, use the Table gem to read from and write to Databricks.

 If you’re working with file types like CSV or Parquet from Databricks file storage, see File types for guidance.
 This page focuses only on catalog tables.